matt-komm/TileboardTuner/README.md

 * after alignment, repeat `Toa_vref` scan; the pikes should be all at the same position
 * NB: indirect alignment could also be tried as a first rough pass by doing `Toa_vref` scans for 2 `trim_toa` values to get the `Toa_vref`/`trim_toa` slope; advantages: fast scanning + easy to parse pedestal position; caveat: the threshold depend nonlinear on `Toa_vref` such that when the pedestals align the S-curves for a `Toa_vref` value above the pedestals might be dispersed

-## TOT adjustment: 1. find max ADC charge
+## TOT adjustment: 1. configuring max ADC threshold

 **Setup**
 * configure for charge injection into one channel (same as for `trim_toa` scan)